-When I joined wemanity one year ago, we were doing our job like many other people in consulting companies, even if we really wanted to do something different : a business developer was looking for clients, coming back to the office and telling me “OK I’m just back from Company A, they need a Java developer”.
+When I joined Wemanity one year ago, we were doing our job like many other people in consulting companies, even if we really wanted to do something different: a business developer was looking for clients, coming back to the office and telling me “OK I’m just back from Company A, they need a Java developer”.
 So I started to check on Monster, ICT, LinkedIn and so on.
-“Hello John, I’m Valentin from wemanity, an agile consulting company, I’d be pleased to meet you and discuss about potential projects we have”.
+“Hello John, I’m Valentin from Wemanity, an agile consulting company, I’d be pleased to meet you and discuss potential projects we have”.

-Hmmm, sounds like bodyshopping actually don’t you think so?
-We were almost like any another classic consulting company (a bit different however, we already had true intentions & beliefs to create a community where people were sharing the same mindset, culture & values rather than just a payroll, but this is another story).
+Hmm, sounds like body shopping actually don’t you think so?
+We were almost like any other classic consulting company (a bit different however, we already had true intentions & beliefs to create a community where people were sharing the same mindset, culture & values rather than just payroll, but this is another story).

 So, step by step, we went deeper during our retrospectives: what could we do to be really different?
 I discussed with some colleagues, Agile Coaches.
 Why not applying a couple of agile practices to start with?

 And we started doing daily stand-ups to align & synchronize the team.
-We set up a scrum board to keep the track and avoid multi-tasking.
+We set up a scrum board to keep track and avoid multitasking.

-This resulted in a better communication between us (even if we were just 3 in the team), and a more efficient work as we were all synchronized.
-That was a first step.
+This resulted in better communication between us (even if we were just 3 in the team), and more efficient work as we were all synchronized.
+That was the first step.

 Another board was the solution: we were beginning each retrospective by defining if we committed to what we had decided during the previous one, if we still needed to test what we decided before adopting it.
 And we started to discover that sticky-notes were so expansive!

 The next step was, and actually is, maybe the most difficult one.
 We entered the feedback loop.
-So we learnt how to give feedbacks, but also how to receive them!
+So we learned how to give feedback, but also how to receive them!
 This is really difficult, trust me.
 Sometimes we’re annoyed because something went wrong, and suddenly you tell your colleague that what he did was completely wrong.
 Very constructive!

-Yes we had some clashes, and we’ll certainly have other ones, but we now try to say “are you open for a feedback? – yes – in this situation what you did led to such result, I would have done this way to avoid this misunderstanding”.
+Yes we had some clashes, and we’ll certainly have other ones, but we now try to say “are you open for feedback?” – yes – in this situation what you did lead to such a result, I would have done this way to avoid this misunderstanding”.
 We force ourselves to stay neutral and not considering this as a personal attack.
-This strengthens the cooperation between us and foster the improvement as we share our ideas in order to improve ourselves.
+This strengthens the cooperation between us and fosters the improvement as we share our ideas in order to improve ourselves.
 Better, no?